Updated 17 March 2020

 If you’re flying, you can fly to Prishtina National Airport or the Alexander the Great Airport in nearby Macedonia.
 Many budget airlines such as Wizz Air, EasyJet and Air Berlin bring great value flights into Pristina Kosovo.

-Contrary to what a lot of travel blogs out there will tell you, there are actually a lot of things to do in Pristina!
-The first, and most important IMO is to go and see the NEWBORN monument.
-NEWBORN was unveiled on the day that Kosovo declared its independence (17 February 2008) and its design changes every year.
+One of the most important things to do in Pristina is to go and see the NEWBORN monument.
+NEWBORN was unveiled on the day that Kosovo declared its independence (17 February 2008) and its design changes on that date every year.
 Back in 2008, it was decorated with the flags of the 99 nations which recognised it as an independent state, and when I visited in 2018, it had the number 10 incorporated into it to celebrate Kosovo’s tenth birthday.

-Of course, Free Walking Tours are tip-based, and I recommend giving a tip of 5 EU to your guide.
+Of course, Free Walking Tours are tip-based, and I recommend giving a tip of 5 EUR to your guide.

 The Pristina Free Walking tour is at 11am every day and the meeting point is in front of the National Theatre.